rodrigoi/game-of-life-backbonejs/README.md

 ###### The World Collection

 The world collections contains a representation of all the cells in the grid.
 This is the other class responsible for the games rules, because it needs to accurately calculate the number of neighboring living cell for any model it holds.
-When this collection is created, it initialize itself using the width and height provided by the application view.
+When this collection is created, it initializes itself using the width and height provided by the application view.
 This is important, because there's only one instance of this class across the application, and several views (load, save, world) hold a reference to it to.
 It can randomize the state of the models, and also kill them all using the "clear" method.

 But the important part is the "liveNeighbours" method.
 It uses an array representing the grid surrounding the cell in question, and returns the count of living cells.
 Here, like this: